 This species has a thick, rough bark that helps protect it from fire.
 It drops some of its branches during harsh times, reducing the energy it needs to survive.

-Anangu make an antiseptic gum for cuts and sores by peeling the red sap off the desert bloodwood, grinding it and mixing it with water.
+In traditional times, Anangu made antiseptic gum from muur-muurpa by peeling off the red sap, grinding and mixing it with water, then applying it to cuts and sores.
 The sap can also be used in an inhalant for coughs and colds.